Porsche Carrera Cup Australia Championship

-Porsche Carrera Cup Australia (known commercially as the Porsche Paynter Dixon Carrera Cup Australia) is an Australian motor racing series open to Porsche 911 GT3 Cup cars.
+Porsche Carrera Cup Australia (known commercially currently as the Porsche Equity-One Carrera Cup Australia) is an Australian motor racing series open to Porsche 911 GT3 Cup cars.
 First held in 2003, it is administered by Porsche Cars Australia Pty Ltd and is sanctioned by Motorsport Australia (Formerly Confederation of Australian Motor Sport (CAMS) as a national championship through to 2015 and as a National Series from 2016-2021.
 Starting in 2022 the category returned as a national championship.
 During its history, Carrera Cup has been a leading support category for the Supercars Championship.
 New Zealand driver Craig Baird has been the most successful driver, winning the series five times.

 History

 The regulations for the series are based on those used for Porsche Carrera Cup racing series in Europe and elsewhere, with modifications to the cars strictly controlled to ensure parity between competing vehicles.
 From 2003 to 2005 the specified model was the Porsche 911 GT3 Cup (Type 996) with the Porsche 911 GT3 Cup (Type 997) used from 2006 and various iterations of the car beyond that, usually in a three-year cycle until the end of 2013.
 Porsche 911 GT3 Cup (Type 991) was first introduced and used in 2014 until the Porsche 911 GT3 Cup Type 991.II iteration arrived in 2018.
 Starting in the 2022 season the Porsche 911 GT3 Cup Type 992 is set to be introduced.

 Jim Richards was the inaugural champion, fresh from having taken Porsche 996s to three consecutive Australian Nations Cup Championships.
 The series quickly proved its worth as a ladder category for emerging young drivers with Alex Davison and Fabian Coulthard winning championships while Marcus Marshall, Jonathon Webb and David Reynolds were also early graduates.
 The series was also responsible for the creation of a number of professional motor racing teams, including Paul Cruikshank Racing and VIP Petfoods Racing while also giving teams like Sonic Motor Racing Services, Tekno Autosports and International Motorsport opportunities to expand.